 Deborah Finding (she/her) is a queer feminist writer from the UK with a background in academia and activism.

-Her poems have recently been published in fourteen poems, The Friday Poem, Ink Drinkers Poetry and Hearth & Coffin, and are forthcoming in the Demos Rising protest anthology from Fly on the Wall Press, the Spectrum identity anthology from Renard Press, the Live Canon 2022 Anthology and the Under Your Pillow anthology of erotic verse from Victorina Press.
-She is also the winner of the Write By The Sea Literary Festival Competition 2022 in the poetry category.
+Her poems have been published in fourteen poems, The Alchemy Spoon, Queerlings, The Friday Poem, Ink Drinkers Poetry, Hearth & Coffin, the Demos Rising protest anthology from Fly on the Wall Press, the Spectrum identity anthology from Renard Press, the Live Canon 2022 Anthology and the Under Your Pillow anthology of erotic verse from Victorina Press.

 Her interests include gender, sexuality, trauma, mythology and popular culture, and she has been published widely on these in both academic and mainstream press.
 Publications include interviews and features for DIVA magazine, The Guardian and the Huffington Post, two contributions to IB Tauris’ ‘Reading Cult Television’ book series, and chapters in books on popular culture after 9/11; popular music and human rights, as well as more general intersectional feminist research and writing.